followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/50 Selection/10 User Interaction.md

 ---

 In the single mode, only one row can be selected at a time.
 In the multiple mode, rows are supplied with check boxes for multiple selection.
 A check box in the header of the first column allows a user to select all rows at once.
+Clicking this check box selects only those rows that meet filtering conditions if a filter is applied.

 ![DevExtreme HTML5 JavaScript jQuery Angular Knockout Widget TreeList Sorting](/Content/images/doc/17_2/treelist/selection.png)